 Complete Nos.
 1 - 4 and 6 if there are interested parties.
 Complete Nos.
 1, 2, 3, 5, and 6 if there are no interested parties.
-OFFICE USE ONLY CERTIFICATION OF FILING 1 Name of business entity filing form, and the city, state and country of the business entity's place of business.
-Certificate Number: 2017-242273 Aramark Correctional Services, LLC Philadelphía, PA United States Date Filed: 2 Name of governmental entity or state agency that is a party to the contract for which the form is being filed.
-Fort Bend County, TX 07/27/2017 Date Acknowledged:
+OFFICE USE ONLY CERTIFICATION OF FILING of business.
+Certificate Number: 2017-242273 Aramark Correctional Services, LLC Philadelphia, PA United States Date Filed: 07/27/2017 2 Name of governmental entity or state agency that is a party to the contract for which the form is being filed.
+Fort Bend County, TX Date Acknowledged:

-3 Provide the identification number used by the governmental entity or state agency to track or identify the contract, and provide a description of the services, goods, or other property to be provided under the contract.
+Provide the identification number used by the governmental entity or state agency to track or identify the contract, and provide a description of the services, goods, or other property to be provided under the contract.